imehlhaff/CPC/README.md

 To cite ```CPC``` in publications and working papers, please use:

-Mehlhaff, Isaac D. "A Group-Based Approach to Measuring Polarization," working paper (May 2022). https://imehlhaff.net/files/CPC_note.pdf.
+Mehlhaff, Isaac D. "A Group-Based Approach to Measuring Polarization," American Political Science Review (forthcoming).

 For BibTeX users: